87tana/ChurnPrediction-ML_WebApp/README.md

 ## Model Building

-- I selected two machine learning models, K-Nearest Neighbors (KNN) and Gradient Boosting, for predicting customer churn.
+- I selected four machine learning models, Logistic Regression, Random Forest, K-Nearest Neighbors (KNN) and Gradient Boosting, for predicting customer churn.
 These models were chosen for their ability to effectively handle a wide range of data types, including both continuous and categorical variables.